Blaze Riorden

-Blaze Riorden (born February 13, 1994) is an American professional lacrosse player who plays as a goalie for Chaos Lacrosse Club of the Premier Lacrosse League and as a forward for the Philadelphia Wings of the National Lacrosse League.
-In the PLL he has won three straight Oren Lyons Goalie of the Year awards, making him the first goalie to do so.
-He is also one of only two field lacrosse goalies to win league MVP at the professional level and is widely regarded as one of the greatest lacrosse goalies of all time.
+Blaze Riorden (born February 13, 1994) is an American professional lacrosse player who plays as a goaltender for the Carolina Chaos of the Premier Lacrosse League and as a forward for the Philadelphia Wings of the National Lacrosse League, captaining both teams.
+In the PLL, he has won three consecutive Oren Lyons Goalie of the Year awards, making him the first goalie to do so.
+He is also one of only two field lacrosse goalies to win league MVP at the professional level and is widely regarded as one of the greatest goalies of all time, and the most successful goalie of his generation.

 Early life and career

 Riorden was raised in Fairport, New York, the son of Mike and Jeannie Riorden.
 He has one brother, Connor.
 Riorden's family had season tickets to see the Rochester Knighthawks, and he began playing lacrosse at the age of four as an attackman, however he switched to goalie part time as a child when he injured his team's goalie with a shot, and would play both positions throughout high school.
 While at Fairport High School, he would earn three varsity letters each in lacrosse and football, and won two Section V state championships and committed to play lacrosse at University at Albany where he would have the opportunity to play in goal and on man-up offense.